BananaAcid/adobe2affinity/README.md

 # Photoshop to Affinity Photo
-Documentation on different frequently asked questions when switching from Photoshop to Affinity Photo
+Documentation on using photo - listing frequently asked questions when switching from Photoshop to Affinity Photo

-A list of FAQs and how to solve them.
-Please feel free to open a discussion, post issues and provide pull requests.
+**A list of FAQs and how to solve them.
+Please feel free to open a discussion, post issues and provide pull requests.**

+FAQs on licensing and more is at Affinities forum https://forum.affinity.serif.com/

+---

 ## Remove image background / select object, like with PS's AI
 Affinity Photo has no smart-background-remove tools. <kbd>*2024-06-28, AP v2.5.3*</kbd>